Boernerowo: Second World War

 The monument commemorating the battle of Boernerowo of 1944.

 On 1 September 1939, on the first day of the German invasion of Poland which began the Second World War, Boernerowo was bombed by the German Air Force.
 During the siege of Warsaw, the settlement was defended by the 3rd Battalion of the 26 Infantry Regiment of the 5th Infantry Division of the Polish Land Forces, commanded by major Jacek Decowski.
 German forces captured the settlement on 10 September, and later it was recaptured by Polish soldiers at the night of 14 and 15 September.
 On 16 September the 3rd Battalion, together with the 3rd battery of the 54th Artillery Regiment, moved to the Fort IIA, which they defended from heavy attacks on 17 and 18 September.
 The next day, the battalion attacked the village of Janów, while German forces began an attack on Boernerowo coming from Stare Babice.
 From 23 to 24 September, German artillery fired towards Boernerowo.
 On 27 September, German forces captured the Fort II in Wawrzyszew, exposing Polish positions, and surrounding the 3rd Battalion from the north, capturing the Swedish Mountains.
-On the same day, the 19th Infantry Division of Wehrmacht captured Boernerowo and the Transatlantic Radiotelegraph Exchange, following the heavy fighting.
+On the same day, the 19th Infantry Division of the German Army captured Boernerowo and the Transatlantic Radiotelegraph Exchange, following the heavy fighting.
 The battalion suffered devastating losses, with the remaining survivors being captured.
 Overall, around 85 to 90% of the soldiers of the 3rd Battalion were killed during the siege of Warsaw.

 In December 1939, while under the German occupation, the 7th Legions Infantry Regiment formed the underground resistance group Madagascar, later renamed Garłuch in 1942.
 It had its base of operations in Boernerowo, in a house at 11 Boernera Street.
 Lieutenant Henryk Malec became its commander and was replaced in 1942 by deputy lieutenant Władysław Kłodziński.
 It became one of the largest groups of Polish resistance, and the main unit operating in the area.
 In 1941, Tadeusz Towarnick founded the insurgent group Wapiennik, also known as division unit 993/W, with its base of operations in a house at 15 Parkowa Street.
 Both groups carried out numerous military and sabotage operations against German occupiers and their collaborators.

 On 6 January 1940, German officers executed and buried 96 people at the nearby Swedish Mountains.
 It was one of the earliest mass executions committed in Poland during the conflict.
 The identity of the victims remains unknown.

 Throughout the war, beginning in 1940, in the house of general Michał Tokarzewski-Karaszewicz, founder of the Service for Poland's Victory, at 18 Telfoniczna Street, operated a secret radio station.
 Moreover, in Boernerowo were also present a secret printing press of siblings Zofia and Stefan Ligowski, used by the resistance to manufacture their press, falsified documents, lists of people murdered by German officers, among others.
 A secret intelligence group The Musketeers also had its hiding place for documents and information gathered by them in Boernerowo, which later was used by other resistance organisations.